BECOME A PARTNER

 Permanent establishment risk: Many organizations ignore that, depending on the business activity, permanently engaging freelancers and contractors in a foreign country could trigger permanent establishment – especially if it turns out they actually qualify as an employee.
 Permanent establishment (PE) means that the business is considered to have an ongoing presence in a foreign country where it is not officially incorporated.
 Being classified by local authorities as PE can trigger tax liabilities, penalties and other unwanted consequences for the business.

 Expensive cross-border payments: Another challenge of working with international freelancers is paying their invoices.
 In most cases, independent contractors who are based abroad will want to be paid in local currency, which means high exchange fees – plus the sometimes astronomical transaction fees that banks charge for international wire transfers.
 As an alternative, companies can turn to payment options such as digital wallets, which allow them to pay international contractors in several different currencies and with only low fees.

 Did you know that you can easily mitigate compliance risks when working with independent contractors by using Lano’s global contractor management solution?
-Avoid misclassification risks through localized, compliant contractor agreements and compliantly pay your fleet of international freelancers in over 50 different currencies.
+Avoid misclassification risks through localized, compliant contractor agreements and compliantly pay your fleet of international freelancers in 28 different currencies.

 Direct employment means that an international organization hires employees in a foreign country under one of their own entities, but without setting up a new legal entity in the jurisdiction where the future employee(s) are based.
 In other words, rather than going through the trouble of establishing a local subsidiary, office or branch to act as the legal employer, the foreign business uses an already existing (foreign) entity which is then registered as a foreign employer with the local authorities.